deefruoydaeh/algorithmus_randomcircles/digital_README.md

 #README
 ##Algorithmus *digital*

-After making an analog, we continuted to convert our algorithm into digital form.
+After making an analog algorithm, we continuted to convert it into digital form.
-I choosed to try out the programming language "Processing" but I wanted to recieve an more interesting and beautiful result and changed the directions.
-To the rhombuslines I added six bubbles with random but harmonic colors, which size and arrangement is also determinate by chance.
+I chose to try out the programming language "Processing" but I wanted to recieve a more interesting and beautiful result and changed the directions.
+To the rhombuslines I added six bubbles with random but harmonic colors, which sizes and arrangements are varied by chance.
 The rhombi should not be red and green anymore.
-I wanted them to be a neutral tone of grey, the same as the background, so they would be only visible in front of the Bubbles.
+I wanted them to receive a neutral tone of grey, the same as the background, so they would only be visible in front of the Bubbles.

 ![](https://cloud.githubusercontent.com/assets/12065257/10163766/5d39b25e-66b5-11e5-93a2-76c00275f93e.jpeg)